matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 ## All-in-one command

 When you have finished writing the code, run `zargo proof-check`.
-This command will build and run the circuit, generate keys for trusted setup, generate a proof and verify it.
+This command will build and run the circuit, generate keys for the trusted setup, generate a proof and verify it.

 ## Step by step